ITIL®– IT Infrastructure Library® for IT Service Management (ITSM) - ITIL 2011

 ITIL has been adopted by thousands of organisations throughout the world, including NASA, the UK National Health Service (NHS), HSBC bank and Disney™.

 ITIL provides guidance on how to manage IT infrastructure so as to streamline IT services in line with business expectations.
-ITIL is a best practice framework, presenting the consolidated experience of organisations worldwide on how best to manage IT services to meet business needs.
+It's a best practice framework, presenting the consolidated experience of organisations worldwide on how best to manage IT services to meet business needs.

 Key benefits of adopting ITIL are: